Buy to Let Mortgage – Self-Employed applicant

 When approaching a mortgage provider, you will usually need to have the following to hand:

-If you’re self-employed and looking for a Buy to Let mortgage, we highly recommend working with a specialist broker who will be able to recommend lenders who are more accepting of your circumstances.
+If you’re a self-employed person looking for a Buy to Let mortgage, we highly recommend working with a specialist broker who can recommend lenders who are more accepting of your circumstances.

 Why use a mortgage broker?

 Having an experienced mortgage adviser by your side will ensure you breeze through your application process with ease.
-They will prevent you from applying with companies who are unlikely to offer you a loan; instead, they will search the market for competitive deals from lenders who are happy to take on self employed investors, and only approach those providers who are offering the most competitive products.
+An experienced broker will prevent you from applying with companies who are unlikely to offer mortgages for self employed people; instead, they will search the market for competitive deals from the type of mortgage lender who is happy to take on self-employed investors, only approaching those providers who are offering the most competitive products.

 Contact us now to arrange a free initial consultation with a member of our team.
-We’re available throughout the day, during the evenings, and even at weekends – and you can talk with us online, over the phone, or in person.
+We’re available throughout the day, evenings, and even weekends – and you can talk with us online, over the phone, or in person.